jakubsvec001/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 - : int = 21
 ```

 The test subexpression must have type `bool`.
-Branches subexpressions must have the same type.
+Branch subexpressions must have the same type.

 Conditional expression and pattern matching on a Boolean are the same:
 ```ocaml